• Home

 • https://kidshealth.org/en/kids/hearing-impairment.html

-Modeling a hearing aid in 5 easy steps
+Creating a model in 5 easy steps

 1: Open up the paperclip and bend it around the 3D-printed ear.
 Using a wire cutter, cut the paperclip into the appropriate length for the shape of the 3D-printed ear.